jaiherro/mc-server-updater/README.md

 # MC Server Updater

-MC Server Updater is a command-line tool written in Rust that automates the process of updating Minecraft servers to the latest version of the server software.
+MC Server Updater is a command-line tool written in Rust that automates the process of updating Minecraft servers to the latest version.

 ## Features